tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 }
 {% endhighlight %}

-As you can see in lines 10-12, I also ask it to capture the `If-Match` header as this is important for updates in the BC API.
+As you can see in lines 10-12, I also ask it to capture the `If-Match` header as this is important for updates in the BC API, but more on that later.
 The corresponding call to stop the capture and write the captured files to the filesystem is this

 {% highlight http linenos %}
 POST http://localhost:8080/__admin/recordings/stop
 {% endhighlight %}

-The result is a record file like the following for reading all customers
+The result is a stub file like the following for reading all customers

 {% highlight json linenos %}
 {